dcaustin33/Snip-and-Stitch/README.md

 # Stich_gallery
 ## Training
-train_snip_and_stich.py is what is used to train each of our models.
-It has an associated train_example.sh which sets all arguments needed to train a full model.
-The python file provides a descripition of each argument as well for clarity. train_text_inversion.py is what is used to train normal text inversion.
-The files are virtually identical however we separate them for clarity.
-The only difference between the two are the prompts used to train the models.
+The train_snip_and_stich.py script is used for training each of our models.
+It is accompanied by the train_example.sh script, which sets all the necessary arguments for training a complete model.
+The train_snip_and_stich.py file provides descriptions for each argument to ensure clarity.

+Similarly, we use the train_text_inversion.py script for training normal text inversion.
+Although the files are almost identical, we separate them for better organization.
+The only distinction between the two is the prompts used to train the models.

 # Generation
-generating_inpainting.py is a script used to generate inpainting pictures.
-Users need to provide pictures as well as masks over which to generate. generate_example.sh has an example bash script needed to generate pictures.
+To generate inpainting pictures, we utilize the generating_inpainting.py script.
+Users are required to provide pictures and corresponding masks for the generation process.
+The generate_example.sh script includes a sample bash script that demonstrates how to generate pictures.

 # Evaluation
-clip_ranking.py is a script used to rank many inpainting photos providing the top 20, 40, 60, 80, 100
-scores as given by CLIP text similarity per directory as well as the average ranking per directory.
-It also saves the images  in ranked order to the output_path provided. clip_text_ranking.sh provides an example bash script to run evaluation.
+For ranking inpainting photos, we employ the clip_ranking.py script.
+It calculates the top 20, 40, 60, 80, and 100 scores based on CLIP text similarity for each directory.
+Additionally, it provides the average ranking per directory and saves the images in ranked order to the specified output_path.
+An example bash script, clip_text_ranking.sh, is provided for running the evaluation.